randrescastaneda/adowhere/README.md

 Just type **adowhere** *adoname*, where *adoname* stands for the name of the ado-file.

-The idea of this ado-file was originated by @jpazvd
+The idea of this ado-file was originated by Joao Pedro Azevedo, @jpazvd